Eptagone/Telegram.BotAPI/README.md

 api.SetWebhook("https://example.com/<controller path>"); // Set new webhook
 ```

-> It's high recommended to use a secret path to access the api controller.
+> It's high recommended to configurate a secret token to access the api controller through the setWebhook method.
+This will prevent third parties from accessing your api controller.

-> Using webhook will disable the `getUpdates` method.
+> Using a webhook will disable the `getUpdates` method.
 Use `deleteWebhook` to enable it again.

 ## Sending messages